-Located in Room 120 in the Portland Building, close to Starbucks, The Hub provides services to all available undergraduate and taught Masters Students.
-Considering the campus facilitates more than 6,000 students each year, the university wanted to streamline, improve, monitor and create seamless student experiences at the service centre.
+Located in Room 120 in the Portland Building, close to Starbucks, The Hub provides services to all available undergraduate and taught Masters's Students.
+Considering the campus facilitates more than 6,000 students each year, the university wanted to streamline, improve, monitor, and create seamless student experiences at the service center.

-- Streamline heavy student flow at the service centre by routing students to the right university representative.
+Streamline heavy student flow at the service center by routing students to the right university representative.

-- In order to make the experience more coherent with the changing mobile user, the University also required a solution which enabled its students to reserve their spot in the queue via a mobile application.
+In order to make the experience more coherent with the changing mobile user, the University also required a solution that enabled its students to reserve their spot in the queue via a mobile application.

-Wavetec designed and implemented a complete WaveSphere solution – a combination of queue management system with real time monitoring, Mobile-Q, Donatello digital signage and on the spot student feedback through Opinion Plus.
+Wavetec designed and implemented a complete WaveSphere solution – a combination of queue management systems with real-time monitoring, Mobile-Q, Donatello digital signage, and on-the-spot student feedback through Opinion Plus.